Ph.D. 2002. Scripps Institute of Oceanography, University of CA

 Bernal, D. (2011).
 Pelagic Fishes.
 Chapter 112 In Encyclopedia of Fish Physiology.
 (Eds.
 Cech, J., Farrell, A.).
 Elsevier Publishers.

-Bernal D., Carlson, J., Goldman K., and Lowe, C. (2011).
-Energetics, Metabolism, and Endothermy in Sharks and Rays, Chapter 7: In Volume 1.
+Skomal, G. and Bernal, D. (2010).
+Physiological Responses to Stress in Sharks.
+In Volume 2.
 The Biology of sharks an their relatives.
 Physiological Adaptations, Behavior, Ecology, Conservation and Management of Sharks and Their Relatives.
-2nd edition (Eds.
+(Eds.
 J. C. Carrier J. A. Musick and M. R. Heithaus).
-CRC Press.
-In press.
+CRC Press. pp 457-488.

 Sepulveda, C. A., Dickson, K.A., Bernal, D. and Graham, J. B. (2008).
 Elevated red myotomal muscle temperatures in the most basal tuna species, Allothunnus fallai.
 J. Fish Biol.
 73: 241-249.